dsherret/server-bridge/readme.md

 decorator-routes
 ================

-Enables better syntax when defining routes.
+A wrapper around existing routing libraries to enable better syntax by using decorators.

 ## Example